Division of Agriculture entomologist on mission to save Arkansas' bees

 “Different species have different preferences,” Joshi said.
 “We want to learn what those are.”

-Details: https://aaes.uark.edu.
-Follow the agency on Twitter at @ArkAgResearch and Instagram at ArkAgResearch.
+To learn more about Division of Agriculture research, visit the Arkansas Agricultural Experiment Station website: https://aaes.uark.edu.
+Follow us on Twitter at @ArkAgResearch and Instagram at ArkAgResearch.

-The University of Arkansas System Division of Agriculture offers all its Extension and Research programs and services without discrimination.

-— Fred Miller is with the U of A System Division of Agriculture.